Renaldas0/Hackolanterns-Halloween-Game/README.md

 ## Planning

 The project was planned through several huddles and messages through our Slack channel.
-A project board was produced for team m emebers to have an overview of the project, to be able to assign tasks to team members and to be able to easily see what tasks are yet to be started, are in progress, or have been completed
+A project board was created for team members to have an overview of the project, to be able to assign tasks to team members and to be able to easily see what tasks are yet to be started, are in progress, or have been completed.

 ![screenshot of project board](assets/images/readme-images/project-board.png)